 Figure 6.2 Effect of sandblasting on corrosion initiation of uncoated steel rebars preparation of the steel surface before the application of CPC coating.
 For example, two CPCC-AR specimens exhibited corrosion along with all the AR-woC specimens at about 60 days of cyclic exposure.
 The candidate observed that the rust on the steel surface offered traction during the application of the coating.
 As a result, the intermittent microcracks were observed between the steel and CPC coating (see Figure 6.6 (a)).
-It was experimentally found that the CPC coating can absorb about [mean:25, standard deviation: 1.33] % moisture by weight of the coating material.
+It was experimentally found that the CPC coating material.
 If the coating does not adhere to the steel surface, it may not be able to provide the stable passive film to the steel surface, and chlorides with moisture can penetrate through the coating and lead to localized and premature corrosion.
 In addition, the rust layer might absorb the moisture and maintain a corrosive environment between the steel and coating.
 This moist rust layer can provide a low resistance path for ionic transfer and lead to premature corrosion, even with low chloride levels.
 It can be concluded that the CPC coating exhibits no improvement in corrosion resistance when applied on the AR surface (see Figure 6.8).